Computer Workstations eTool

 - Back is fully supported with appropriate lumbar support when sitting vertical or leaning back slightly.

-- Thighs and hips are supported by a well-padded seat and generally parallel to the floor.
+- Thighs and hips are supported and generally parallel to the floor.

 Regardless of how good your working posture is, working in the same posture or sitting still for prolonged periods is not healthy.
 You should change your working position frequently throughout the day in the following ways: